donovm4/learning-terraform/README.md

   > `terraform state` will show a full of available subcommands and options
   > `terraform state mv <current_reference> <target_reference>` allows to move an item in the state.
   > `terraform state show <name_of_resource>` will show a resource in the state
+- `terraform console` allows you to test with functions and expressions

 #### Terraform Lifecycle